Mathematical Analysis of Supply Chain Implementation on Indian Automotive Sector: An Information Communication based Approach

 Technology is rapidly and continually evolving.
-Implementation of E-Business Processes (EBPR) within Supply Chain Practices is required in order to maximize revenue and customer satisfaction.
-Adoption of technical instruments in Information-Technology (IT) inside the Supply-Chain Process (SCP) is necessary to acquire competitive advantages.
-In order to obtain a competitive advantage, supply chain professionals must use cutting-edge technology technologies.
+Implementation of e-business processes (EBPR) within supply chain practices is required in order to maximize revenue and customer satisfaction.
+Adoption of technical instruments in information technology (IT) inside the supply-chain process (SCP) is necessary to acquire competitive advantages.
+In order to obtain a competitive advantage, supply chain professionals must use cutting-edge technologies.
 Supply chain managers are now under pressure in every industry to increase profits and please customers.
-As a consequence, Supply Chain managers can improve Supply Chain performance and gain a competitive edge by implementing E-Business Operations and IT tools.
+As a consequence, supply chain managers can improve supply chain performance and gain a competitive edge by implementing ebusiness operations and IT tools.
 Adoption of IT tools improves supply chain performance (SCPR), and also client satisfaction and SCP costs.
-Due to the cost savings, the product could be provided to clients for a fair price.
-India’s automobile industry has been steadily expanding for the past two decades, but also confronting increasing worldwide competition.
+Due to the cost savings, the product could be provided to clients at a fair price.
+India’s automobile industry has been steadily expanding for the past two decades, but is also confronting increasing worldwide competition.
 As a result, in order to compete globally, they must offer products at a fair price that are of high quality.
-Implementing E-Business processes in SCP will boost SCPR and give Indian automobile manufacturers a competitive advantage (IAI).
+Implementing e-business processes in SCP will boost SCPR and give Indian automobile manufacturers a competitive advantage (IAI).
 Companies may readily obtain the most up-to-date information within SP thanks to the use of IT tools.
 This research examines how EBPR affects SCPR in the context of IAI.
-As an independent variable, increases in operational excellence, inventory control, logistics, supply chain, and supply chain are tested.
+As an independent variable, increase in operational excellence, inventory control, logistics, supply chain, and supply chain are tested.